pawa03/SQL/README.md

-# Ponho SQL Portfolio
+# Ponhoyomwene's  SQL Portfolio

 ## Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+This code repository contains SQL examples written by me.
+Please take a look and get in touchvia email if you have any questions:
+pnghishidivali@gmail.com